 The Killing of Ellen Barratt, of Aspley Guise, in 1856

-The 1851 Census data for Aspley Guise was analysed in “The Story of Aspley Guise”, published by the Woburn Sands District Society in 1980.
+The 1851 census data for Aspley Guise was analysed in “The Story of Aspley Guise”, published by the Woburn Sands District Society in 1980.
 Therefore, we know that the Barratts lived in West Street.
+(The spelling of the surname varies in different sources as either Barratt or Barrett.)
 Their cottage was just at the entrance to Wood Lane.
-Samuel Barratt and Susanna Daws [or Davis?] had married in June 1819, and were living there with nine of their children, (Elizabeth aged 24; Ann 22; Susanna 17; Benjamin 16; Eliza 13; Ellen 11; Charlotte 9; Julia 7 and Thomas 5) but another two elder siblings had already moved out.
+Samuel Barratt and Susanna Davis had married in June 1819, and were living there with nine of their children, (Elizabeth aged 24; Ann 22; Susanna 17; Benjamin 16; Eliza 13; Ellen 11; Charlotte 9; Julia 7 and Thomas 5) but another two elder siblings had already moved out.
 All their children had been born in Aspley Guise.
-Samuel was a shepherd, while his wife and six of his daughters are listed as Lacemakers but Eliza had no trade listed.
+Samuel was a shepherd, while his wife and six of his daughters are listed as lacemakers, but Eliza had no trade listed.
 His elder son was a labourer.

-The investigation into the cause of death had quickly broadened to implicate Ellen’s elder sister, Elizabeth, as an accomplice.
+The investigation into the cause of death was quickly broadened and implicated Ellen’s elder sister, Elizabeth, as an accomplice.
 The younger sisters were the main source of evidence of the appalling treatment they had all been receiving.
 Elizabeth was brought up to the Woburn Petty Sessions to be committed for trial.
 The Bedford Mercury again, 24th May:

 Charlotte Barrett, the first witness, apparently 6 or 7 years old, stated that she was 14 years of age.
 Her sister Ellen died on a Sunday morning about 5 o’clock, March 30th; she had been kept at work constantly even up to 5 o’clock on the Saturday night, notwithstanding her complaints, and was then driven to bed without any supper, having had nothing all day, her mother beating her with her stays up stairs because she asked for something to eat; she kept awake nearly all night, and about 1 o’clock in the morning made a noise; her mother came into the room and hit her; and told her to lie still; after that she mourned, but soon she attempted to sing a hymn, and afterwards prayed – “Lord Jesus, let me do my work next week;” these were the last words she spoke, and she died soon after.
 Me and my sisters were kept at work lacemaking 14 hours a day, with a quarter of an hour for breakfast, and 20 minutes for dinner; that was all the stoppage or rest we had; and if we finished our work at night we had some gruel or bread and dripping for supper; we had garden stuff or gruel for dinner, when we had any, and sometimes pudding; if our task of work was not done at night we were sent to bed without supper, and had to get up the next morning and stand naked in the cold till we finished our task, without breakfast.
 Mother and sister often boiled up the coffee grounds for our breakfast, and gave us a piece of bread so big (about 2 inches square); we never had as much as we could eat, nor enough; prisoner has often held us while mother beat us; she has stuffed rags into our mouths to prevent us from crying; two of my teeth have been knocked out in this way.
 My sister (the prisoner) has held us while my mother has put sheep dung, cow dung, and rabbit dung into our mouths, and even the filth from her snuffy pocket-handkerchief she has made us eat; and my sister has held us while.
 We were often made to sit with our sore flesh upon nettles and thistles which were put in our chair; we never had any fire in our work room, but there was a fire in mother’s room, where she and my sister were, but if we went in there, we were turned out directly.
 I have been often beaten with nettles; we have been made to eat pig’s victuals; poor Ellen has been kept two or three days together without food, because she could not do her work; my sister always helped my mother against us.